It’s always great news when you sign a new client, and then comes the process of requesting files from them. That part can be a real pain in the a**.

 The problem with using Google Drive shared folders for receiving files is that your clients need to have a Google account to be able to upload.

-Ideally, you want to go with a tool that’s barrier-free for your clients.
+Ideally, you want to go with a document collection tool that’s barrier-free for your clients.
 When you make matters easy for them, you also make life easy for you by avoiding delays.

 How to receive files on Google Drive from anyone